 Best interests of the child

 When parents cannot make these decisions privately, the Courts will step in.
 Under section 60CC of the Family Law Act, the Court must consider a number of factors when determining a parenting arrangement for a child.
-The two primary considerations are that the child have a meaningful relationship with both parents, and that the child is protected from physical or psychological harm.
+The two primary considerations are that the child has a meaningful relationship with both parents and that the child is protected from physical or psychological harm.